Posted on June 24, 2019 by Camp Systems

 5. Why are those outcomes important to you?

-If you think these questions are a bit personal or confrontational, you’re right.
+If you think these questions are personal or confrontational, you’re right.
 That’s why you should get permission before asking these questions and carefully handle how you ask them.

 Three Principles Behind Pantalon’s Approach